twbs/bootstrap/site/content/docs/5.0/components/alerts.md

 ### Variant mixin

-Used to create modifier classes for our alerts.
+Used in combination with `$theme-colors` to create contextual modifier classes for our alerts.

 {{< scss-docs name="alert-variant-mixin" file="scss/mixins/_alert.scss" >}}